 The Benefits of Value Stream Mapping

 With a value stream map, you can quickly identify waste, impediments, bottlenecks, and unnecessary steps to increase the pace of work and maximize value.
 Value stream mapping fosters continual improvement in the organization.
 It encourages collaboration, better communication, and a focus on team effort rather than individual contribution.
-The goal of lean methodology is a smooth flow of work toward creating value for the customer.
-Value stream mapping provides a clear picture of how work moves through the organization.
-It can also track and monitor the organizational resources required to deliver a feature, product, or service.

 Value Stream Mapping and Agile